dejanu/az104/scenarios.md

 * You can assign a network security group (NSG) to the subnet of the virtual network in the SAME region.

 * Your users want to sign-in to devices, apps, and services from anywhere.
 Users want to sign-in by using an organizational work or school account instead of a personal account.
 What should you do first?: Joining the devices to Azure Ad provides the features you need.

+* What feature can support the denial of traffic based on the IP address range?
+  - statically assigned IP addresses to avoid having to change the firewall rules.